amineceyda/amineceyda/README.md

 - 🌱 I’m currently learning **ASP.NET Core MVC (.NET 6)**

-- 💬 Talk me about **.NET API design, Angular development, collaboration opportunities on projects, or any related questions or ideas**
+- 💬 Talk to me about **.NET API design, Angular development, collaboration opportunities on projects, or any related questions or ideas**

 - 📫 How to reach me: **[a.ceydatandogan@gmail.com](mailto:a.ceydatandogan@gmail.com)**